-Electronic Delivery of Preliminary Prospectus: A prospectus in electronic format may be delivered to potential investors by the underwriters.
+Electronic Delivery of Preliminary Prospectus: A prospectus in electronic format may be delivered to potential investors by the underwriter.
 The prospectus in electronic format will be identical to the paper version of such preliminary prospectus.
-Other than the prospectus in electronic format, the information on any underwriter's website and any information contained in any other website maintained by such underwriters is not part of this prospectus or the registration statement of which this prospectus forms a part.
+Other than the prospectus in electronic format, the information on the underwriter's website and any information contained in any other website maintained by the underwriter is not part of this prospectus or the registration statement of which this prospectus forms a part.

-Other: The underwriters and their affiliates have provided in the past and may provide from time to time in the future certain commercial banking, financial advisory, investment banking and other services for us and our affiliates in the ordinary course of their business, for which they may receive customary fees and commissions.
-Oppenheimer acted as the sole underwriter of the September 2017 Public Offering.
-In connection therewith, Oppenheimer received a discount of approximately \$168,000 and reimbursement of expenses in the aggregate amount of \$95,000.
-Pursuant to engagement letters, each dated September 24, 2017, we retained each of Oppenheimer and Chardan Capital Markets, LLC (Chardan) to assist us in our evaluation of certain financial and strategic alternatives and, in connection therewith, issued to each firm 75,000 unregistered shares of our common stock and agreed to reimburse each of them for their reasonable expenses incurred in connection therewith.
-In addition, from time to time, the underwriters and their affiliates may effect transactions for their own accounts of customers, and hold on behalf of themselves or their customers, long or short positions in our debt or equity securities or loans, and may do so in the future.
-The 75,000 shares of common stock issued to Oppenheimer, and the 75,000 shares of common stock issued to Chardan are deemed to be compensation by the Financial Industry Regulatory Authority, Inc., or FINRA, and are therefore subject to FINRA Rule 5110(g)(1).
-In accordance with FINRA Rule 5110(g)(1), such shares may not be sold, transferred, assigned, pledged, or hypothecated, or be the subject of any hedging, short sale, derivative, put, or call transaction that would result in the effective economic disposition of such securities by any person for a period of 180 days immediately following the date of effectiveness or commencement of sales of the common stock in this offering, except the transfer of any shares:
+Other: The underwriter and its affiliates have provided in the past and may provide from time to time in the future certain commercial banking, financial advisory, investment banking and other services for us and our affiliates in the ordinary course of their business, for which they may receive customary fees and commissions.
+The underwriter acted as the sole underwriter of the Prior Offering.
+In connection therewith, the underwriter received a discount of approximately \$168,000 and reimbursement of expenses in the aggregate amount of \$95,000.
+Pursuant to an engagement letter dated September 24, 2017, we retained the underwriter to assist us in our evaluation of certain financial and strategic alternatives and, in connection therewith, issued to the underwriter 75,000 unregistered shares of our common stock and agreed to reimburse the underwriter for its reasonable expenses incurred in connection therewith.
+In addition, from time to time, the underwriter and its affiliates may effect transactions for their own accounts or the accounts of customers, and hold on behalf of themselves or their customers, long or short positions in our debt or equity securities or loans, and may do so in the future.